malinlarsson/courses/Metagenomics/1711/tutorial.md

 ### Assembly

-The other road for analysis of metagenomic data is to assemble the reads into longer continguous pieces of DNA (contigs).
+The other road for analysis of metagenomic data is to assemble the reads into longer contiguous pieces of DNA (contigs).
 This will simplify annotation of the sequences with the downside of risking chimeric sequences (e.g. assembling things that do not belong to each other).
 Assembling (meta)genomes can take numerous steps and numerous tries.
-The usual way is to perform a variety of assemblies using different tools and combinations of samples, and to evaulate them to find the ones that seam more useful/good.
+The usual way is to perform a variety of assemblies using different tools and combinations of samples, and to evaluate them to find the ones that seam more useful/good.

 There are no one solution fits all, but we will try to look at some of the way to do and to judge assemblies.

-For the purpouse of this tutorial we will only use the `megahit`-assembler.
+For the purpose of this tutorial we will only use the `megahit`-assembler.
 This is mostly due to practical considerations, it is both fast and memory-efficient, additionally it actually is a very good assembler.
 However it does not necessarily produce the best assembly, so for your personal project consider using other assemblers on as well as `megahit` (for example `metaSPAdes`).

 #### Assemble

 We will start with simple assemblies of our libraries, meaning that we consider our libraries all independent and assemble them as such.

-> Using the `megahit`-assembler, loaded with `module`
+> Using the `megahit`-assembler

 > Assemble your library of choice